Applicant must be a United States citizens or a permanent resident. If you meet the requirements, go to our Medical

 The Admissions Screening Committee is comprised of faculty who screen initial applications and determine the best candidates to invite for interviews.
 The MCAT results and academic record assist the committee in evaluating an individual’s aptitude for medical education.
 Equally important, however, are the applicant’s personal characteristics and experiences related to health care.
-We take a holistic approach to admissions and evaluate the entire application; academics, Missouri affiliation, personal statement, altruism and leadership experiences, health care experiences, research and teaching skills, as well as diversity the applicant would bring to the incoming class.
+We take a holistic approach to admissions and evaluate the entire application; academics, Missouri affiliation, personal statement, altruism and leadership experiences, health care experiences, research, as well the applicant’s experiences that demonstrate an appreciation of social factors that influence health.
 All of those areas will be reviewed to determine who receives an interview invite.

 Once an applicant is offered an interview, they will then be interviewed by a member of the Admissions Committee which is comprised of students, faculty, and alumni.
 The Admissions Committee uses letters of evaluation, pre-medical community and educational activities, and the interview to assess the extent to which the applicant has the personal characteristics and knowledge of health care to adequately commit to a lifelong career as a patient-centered physician.
 The Admissions Committee will determine if an applicant will be admitted, on the alternate list, or denied once all the interviews are completed.

 MD-PhD applicants will be offered admission based on a decision from both the MD and PhD Admissions Committees, and will only be considered for the MD-PhD dual program.